Dealing with sweating

 - We take medicines that cause sweating

-When you have cancer, things that may cause sweating include
+When you have cancer, things that may cause sweating include the following

 Infection is one of the most common causes of sweating in people who have cancer.
 Infection can give you a high temperature and your body sweats to try and reduce it.
 Treating the infection can control or stop the sweating.